morrisalp/unikud/README.md

 If you are accessing this repo via GitHub, please see the [project page on DAGSHub](https://dagshub.com/morrisalp/unikud) for data files, pipelines and more.

+# Requirements

+Conda is required for running UNIKUD.
+With Conda, you may create and activate the UNIKUD environment with:

+* `conda env create -f environment.yml`
+* `conda activate unikud`

 # Data

 Sources of data: